MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

 This design doc proposes to:

-  * Introduce "volatile source" as a term of art that describes a source that does not have upstream durability.
+  * Introduce "volatile source" as a term of art that describes a source that does not meet a specific standard of reliability.

   * Use the terminology consistently in the docs site and error messages to educate our users about volatile sources.